The Teacher Advocate – Write for TA

 The Teacher Advocate Author Guidelines

 The Teacher Advocate is a double-blind peer-reviewed online magazine.
-The Managing Editor and Advisory Panel for the The Teacher Advocate seek well-written manuscripts on topics of particular interest to or help for beginning educators.
-Manuscripts for one-page articles (500 words) or two-page articles (700-850 words) should be backed by research and offer practical suggestions and resources that student teachers and first- or second-year educators can readily apply in the classroom.
-When you write and edit, write succinctly so that each sentence is meaningful (like a tip in itself).
+The Managing Editor and Advisory Panel seek well-written manuscripts on topics of particular interest to beginning educators.
+Manuscripts of 500 to 1000 words should be backed by research and offer practical suggestions and resources that student teachers and first- or second-year educators can readily apply in the classroom.
+Write succinctly so that each sentence is meaningful (like a tip in itself).

 Before you write, read these tips!